-Vermeer painted mostly domestic interior scenes and most of his paintings are set in two rooms from his house in Delft.
-There is similar furniture and decorations in various arrangements in his domestic scenes and his art often portray the same people.
+Vermeer painted mostly domestic interior scenes and most of his paintings are set in two rooms of his house in Delft.
+There are similar furniture and decorations in various arrangements in his domestic scenes and his art often portray the same people.

 He was not wealthy, as he left his family in debt after his death.
 He produced relatively few paintings compared to his contemporaries.
-Vermeer’s works was mainly overlooked by art historians for several centuries after his death.
-However his reputation has skyrocketed in the last few hundred years and he is particularly renowned for his masterly treatment and use of light in his work
+Vermeer’s works were mainly overlooked by art historians for several centuries after his death.
+However, his reputation has skyrocketed in the last few hundred years and he is particularly renowned for his masterly treatment and use of light in his work

 “The Concert” is one of only 34 known works by Vermeer and was stolen in the early morning hours of March 18, 1990.
 Two thieves disguised as Boston police officers gained entry to the museum and stole thirteen works of art.
 The total worth of the stolen pieces has been estimated at $500 million, making the robbery the greatest single property theft in world history.

 Empty frames remain hanging in the museum, both in homage to the missing works and as placeholders for when they are returned.

 - Year: 1664

 - Dimensions: 72.5 cm × 64.7 cm (28.5 in × 25.5 in)

 - Museum: Stolen in 1990 from the Isabella Stewart Gardner Museum

 - Died: 1675 (aged 43) -Delft, Dutch Republic